hydroper-jet/compiler/README.md

 # Jet Compiler

-The Jet Language Compiler.
+The Jet Language Compiler codebase.

-This repository hosts the Jet Language Compiler in the Rust language.
+This repository hosts the Jet Language Compiler codebase in the Rust language.
+The Jet Language Compiler codebase is used for creating compilers outputting evaluable code.

-> **Note**: This project is a work in progress.
+> **Note**: The Compiler codebase is a work in progress.

 ## License